Left arrow

 This pass certificate number will last 2 years.
 So once you have it, you have 2 years to pass both modules of the motorcycle test.
 If you don’t, you’ll have to take the theory test again.

 So this is obviously the worst-case scenario.
 You’ll still get a letter at the test centre but it won’t be as good news.
 But fear not!
-It’ll tell you which parts you didn’t score enough points on so you can go away and prepare for another one.
-There’s also no limit to how many attempts you can make so it doesn’t matter.
-The only rule is that you have to wait at least 3 working days before taking your test again.
+It does tell you which parts you didn’t score enough points on so you can go away and practice for your next motorcycle theory.

 This information is given to you as a guide to support you in your choice of licence and RideTo has made every attempt to ensure the accuracy and reliability of the information provided about motorcycle licence and training requirements.
 However, RideTo cannot guarantee the information is up to date, correct and complete and is therefore provided on an "as is" basis only.
 RideTo accepts no liability whatsoever for any loss or damage howsoever arising.
 We recommend that you verify the current licence and training requirements by checking the DVSA website.